 3.3 Registration.
 Upon logging into the Software for the first time, the Administrators and Users will be prompted to register for a User account.
 Administrators and Users agree to: (a) provide accurate, current and complete information as may be prompted by any registration forms on the Software (“Registration Data”); (b) maintain the security of the their access credentials and immediately notify Provider of any unauthorized use (or suspected unauthorized use); (c) maintain and promptly update the Registration Data, and any other information the they provide to the Software, and to keep it accurate, current and complete; and (d) accept all risks of unauthorized access to the Registration Data and any other information provided to Provider.
 The Firm shall be responsible for all activity by Users on the Software, including the activity performed on the Software through the User accounts by an agent, representative, employee (including former employees who maintained access to the Services), or any other person acting on behalf of such User.
 It is the responsibility of the Firm to delete User accounts or otherwise remove access to Users who should no longer be active (e.g. a User who is no longer an employee or contractor of the Firm or a Vendor of the Firm).
 The access credentials are the property of Provider and may be revoked if you share them with any third party (other than as allowed in the Terms), if they are compromised (or if Provider suspects they have been compromised), or if you violate these Terms.

 4.2 License Restrictions.
 Except as set forth in this Agreement, the Order Form, any Schedule and to the extent contrary by Applicable Law: the Firm and User may not (a) make or distribute copies of the Software; (b) alter, merge, adapt or translate the Software, or decompile, reverse engineer, disassemble, or otherwise reduce the Software to a human-perceivable form; (c) sell, rent, lease, host or sublicense the Software (except as is incidental or necessary for the provision of the Software to Users); (d) modify the Software or create derivative works based upon the Software; provided however that the foregoing will not restrict Firm’s rights to exploit any Firm Data which may be incorporated into, reside in, or form a part of the Software; (e) use the Services in a manner that breaches the rights of any third party, any contract or legal duty or violate any Applicable Law; (f) copy the Services or any part, feature, function or user interface thereof; (g) access or use the Services in order to build a competitive product or service; and/or (h) use the Services other than for its intended purposes.

 5.1 Hosting.
 The Provider will cause the Software to be hosted on a cloud server maintained by a reputable third party provider (“Cloud Provider”).
 The Provider will be responsible for contracting with the Cloud Provider, and for paying all fees and charges of the Cloud Provider.
-All Firm Data stored on the Services is located on servers operated by the Cloud Provider in the Canada and/or the United States.
+All Firm Data stored on the Services is located on servers operated by the Cloud Provider in Canada and/or the United States.
 Provider reserves the right to provide the Services from locations, and/or through use of subcontractors, worldwide but will not do so without the prior written consent of the Firm.